All Episodes

 You were involved.

-Um you mean me or you.
+You, you mean me or you?

 And so he calls me after like 30 minutes.

-He goes, Ah, everybody read it twice.
+He goes, ah, everybody read it twice.

-And I said, Well, I'm only on page 40.
+And I said, well, I'm only on page 40.

 How did you people read it twice?